k0retux/fuddly/docs/source/scenario.rst

 The current defined condition is:

- - `DataProcess completed` (parameter is ``dp_completed_guard``): which means, for a step hosting a :class:`framework.scenario.DataProcess`, that if no more data can be issued by it the condition is satisfied, and thus the transition can be crossed.
+ - `DataProcess completed` (parameter is ``dp_completed_guard``): which means, for a step hosting a :class:`framework.data.DataProcess`, that if no more data can be issued by it the condition is satisfied, and thus the transition can be crossed.
    This is illustrated by the following example: